 With my diagnosis, I could start researching and writing about my disability.
 Recently diagnosed with autism, I must do the same, so I can understand and come to terms with my neurological difficulties.

-Finding out about cerebral palsy in my forties and Autism in my 50’s isn’t how I wanted my life to play out, it’s been enormously difficult, but I know why my life had to happen like that.
-I’ve always known there was more to me than just what you could see physically, but it was important I knew everything about my disability.
+Finding out about cerebral palsy in my forties and autism in my fifties isn’t how I wanted my life to play out, that side has been enormously difficult; but I now know why my life had to happen like that.
+I have always known there was more to my problems than what you could physically see.
+It was important I found out.

-My seeing everything in black and white is my gift.
-It allows me to see issues and situations as they are, rather than how I would like them to be and as long I don’t sit on issues, it helps me address those things.
+Being able to see everything in black and white is a gift.
+It allows me to see issues and situations as they are, rather than how I would like them to be.

-Because my brain is damaged, I get to see things from a totally different perspective and although that can be hard in terms of social acceptance of me and communication, I don’t feel I need to fit in because I have become more accepting of myself.
+Because of my damaged brain and heightened senses, I see things from a totally different perspective and although that is hard in terms of communication and social acceptance, I have become more accepting of myself and therefore don’t always feel I need to fit in.

-Uniquely, even as a child it is a gift that has always been with me, I just didn’t know it then.
-But it’s a part of me now and I love it.
+Uniquely, even as a child it was a gift that was with me.
+I didn’t know it then, but it is a part of me now and I love it.